 Some buzz words are trendy and one of them is Big Data.
 Big Data is the biggest game-changing opportunity for marketing and sales since the Internet went mainstream almost 20 years ago.

 The rise of digital has seen many businesses undergo organizational restructures with digital no longer a just a function of the marketing department.
 In the last couple of years the market has seen the rise of the chief digital officer (CDO), a senior executive who sits at the right hand of the CEO and is seen as instrumental to the future of the organization, is this true really?

 Seeing day by day the advertisement seeking for social media experts, not knowing that the digital channels need to managed all together, we cannot see this trend.
-This experts are trendy, open minded to go new ways, understand the social media community and are not scared to adopt quick, all indications which old fashion executive do not bring by nature.
+These experts are trendy, open-minded to go new ways, understand the social media community and are not scared to adopt quick, all indications which old fashion executive do not bring by nature.

 Vendors like Adobe recognized early the high need to succeed in the business to move away from traditional marketing channels to supporting digital channels.
 As result Adobe is offering today the most comprehensive set of marketing solutions.
 Marketers finally have a complete, integrated solution for all their marketing efforts.
 Analytics, social, media optimization, targeting, web experience management – and now cross-channel campaign management with Adobe Campaign – Adobe Marketing Cloud does it all.

 We’ll help you get ahead and stay ahead.
 Marketing is changing so quickly it’s hard to be sure you’re making the most of every opportunity.
 Let Adobe show you the way.
 Our solutions offer marketers amazing new possibilities, and with training, support, and expertise from Adobe, we can help you maximize both impact and revenue.